The summer of 2021 might go down as one of the biggest shakes up for Instagram updates in the history of the platform.

 Besides creating reels, take time to go live as you navigate the Instagram updates in 2021.
 It’s good to practice start going live now because soon you’ll be able to monetize your live videos.

 Instagram Live badges are the latest feature release aimed at helping influencers make money.
 Not familiar with Badges?
 Not to worry.
-It’s new and not widely unavailable at the moment.
+It’s new and not widely available at the moment.
 As Later explains, the concept of “Badges” plays off a popular feature within Twitch and TikTok, which allows followers to “tip” creators during live streams.

 And it’s not available to everyone yet.